smilejh/KITE-Sample-Tests/KITE-Jitsi-Test/js/TUTO-eng.md

 First, we will declare our variables

     async videoCheck(stepInfo, index) {
-        let videos = []; // it will contains our video elements let checked; // Result of the verification let timeout = stepInfo;
+        let checked; // Result of the verification let i; // iteration indicator
+        let timeout = stepInfo.timeout;
-        stepInfo.numberOfParticipant = parseInt(stepInfo.numberOfParticipant) + 1; // To avoid the first video
+        stepInfo.numberOfParticipant = parseInt(stepInfo.numberOfParticipant) + 1; // To add the first video
     }

 Then we will wait for all the videos.
 So, we are going to use `TestUtils.waitVideos()` from kite-common.
-This function returns a number that indicates how long we have been waiting.

     async videoCheck(stepInfo, index) {
-        let videos = []; // it will contains our video elements let checked; // Result of the verification let timeout = stepInfo;
+        let checked; // Result of the verification let i; // iteration indicator
+        let timeout = stepInfo;
-        stepInfo.numberOfParticipant = parseInt(stepInfo.numberOfParticipant) + 1; // To avoid the first video
+        stepInfo.numberOfParticipant = parseInt(stepInfo.numberOfParticipant) + 1; // To add the first video
         // Waiting for all the videos
         let i = await TestUtils.waitVideos(stepInfo, videoElements);
+        stepInfo.numberOfParticipant --; // To delete the first video
     }

 As you can see, we add `parseInt(stepInfo.numerOfParticipant)` **`+ 1`** because there is an other video that does not need to be checked.

-Moreover, we verify that it has not timed out.
-Indeed, if we do not have every videos, we have to throw a **KiteTestError** that will skip our futur steps and checks.

-    async videoCheck(stepInfo, index) {
-        let videos = []; // it will contains our video elements let checked; // Result of the verification let timeout = stepInfo;
-        stepInfo.numberOfParticipant = parseInt(stepInfo.numberOfParticipant) + 1; // To avoid the first video
-        // Waiting for all the videos
-        let i = await TestUtils.waitVideos(stepInfo, videoElements);
-        if (i === stepInfo.timeout) {
-            throw new KiteTestError(Status.FAILED, "unable to find " +
-            stepInfo.numberOfParticipant + " <video> element on the page.
-Number of video found = " +
-            videos.length);
-        }
-    }
+But, we remove it right after.

 Next we'll check that the video is actually playing, meaning that it isn't blank (all the pixels of the video frame are the same color) or still, which means that the same image is still displayed after a second interval.
 For that we'll use the utility function `TestUtils.verifyVideoDisplayByIndex()` from kite-common:

     async videoCheck(stepInfo, index) {
-        let videos = []; // it will contains our video elements let checked; // Result of the verification let timeout = stepInfo;
+        let checked; // Result of the verification let i; // iteration indicator
+        let timeout = stepInfo.timeout;
-        stepInfo.numberOfParticipant = parseInt(stepInfo.numberOfParticipant) + 1; // To avoid the first video
+        stepInfo.numberOfParticipant = parseInt(stepInfo.numberOfParticipant) + 1; // To add the first video

         // Waiting for all the videos
-        let i = await TestUtils.waitVideos(stepInfo, videoElements);
+        await TestUtils.waitVideos(stepInfo, videoElements);

-        // Make sure that it has not timed out if (i === timeout) {
-        throw new KiteTestError(Status.FAILED, "unable to find " +
-            stepInfo.numberOfParticipant + " <video> element on the page.
-Number of video found = " +
-            videos.length);
-        }
+        stepInfo.numberOfParticipant --; // To delete the first video

         // Check the status of the video
         // checked.result = 'blank' || 'still' || 'video'
         i = 0;